Fleet Readiness Center Southeast Apprenticeship Program

 - To enroll in the Fleet Readiness Center Southeast Apprenticeship Program apprentices must have completed all of the following college requirements prior to announced deadlines:

 - Take the Florida Postsecondary Education Test (P.E.R.T.) within the past two (2) years and have a score of at least 106 in Reading, 103 in Writing, and 96 in Mathematics.
+(Part of application prior to selection)

 - Complete the application to SJRC State;